FuelLabs/fuel-indexer/docs/src/getting-started/fuel-indexer-project.md

 # A Fuel Indexer Project

-The Fuel indexer service can currently be used in two different ways:
+The Fuel indexer project can currently be used in two different ways:

+1. Indexer tooling can be used to compile arbitrary indicies.
-1. The service can be run as a standalone binary, outside the scope of a larger Fuel project.
+2. The indexer service can be run as a standalone binary, outside the scope of a larger Fuel project.
-2. The service can be included in a larger Fuel project, as a tandem service.
+3. The indexer service can be included in a larger Fuel project, as a tandem service.

-We'll describe these two different implementations below.
+We'll describe these three different implementations below.

+## Compiling arbitrary indices

+For info on how to use indexer tooling to compile arbitrary indices, checkout our [Quickstart](./../quickstart/index.md)

 ## As a standalone service